AK-Vitae/Go-Practice/src/introduction/README.md

 * Don't export interfaces for types that will be consumed
 * Do export interfaces for types that will be used by package
 * Design functions and methods to receive interfaces whenever possible

+## Goroutines

+### Creating goroutines

+* Use "go" keyword in front of function call
+* When using anonymous functions, pass data as local variables

+### Synchronization

+* Use sync.WaitGroup to wait for groups of goroutines to complete
+* Use sync.Mutex and sync.RWMutex to protect data access

+### Parallelism

+* By default, Go will use CPU threads equal to available cores
+* Change with runtime.GOMAXPROCS
+* More threads can increase performance, but too many can slow it down

+### Best Practices

+* Don't create goroutines in libraries
+* When creating a goroutine, know how it will end
+  * Avoids subtle memory leaks
+* Check for race conditions at compile time
+  * go run -race program.go